gr-codeclub/minecraft-codeclub/README.md

 * Open Minecraft to make sure it launches successfully.

 ### Finishing off
-Commit the project to your new branch and push it.
+* Commit the project to your new branch
+* Push it.
+    * If you don't have push permissions, log in to GitHub as gr-codeclub and add the account to the repository.

 ### Windows updates
 Make sure it's up to date